syadegari/mlops-multimodel-k8s-demo/README.md

    kubectl top pods
    ```

-Expected behaviour:
+Expected behaviour (see also the sample output in 8.9.3):

 - Initially, a single classifier pod handles all traffic; CPU rises well above the 70% target.
-- `classifier-hpa` transitions from `cpu: 0%/70%` to values like `cpu: 150%/70%`.
-- The HPA scales `classifier-deployment` from 1 replica up to 2–3 (depending on configuration).
+- `classifier-hpa` reports values such as `cpu: 150%/70%` and scales the deployment from 1 replica up to 2–3.
-- After the load test finishes, CPU utilization drops and the HPA eventually scales back down to a single replica.
+- After the load test finishes, CPU utilisation drops and the HPA eventually scales back down.

 This demonstrates that a lightweight model service can be scaled horizontally to cope with increased traffic, and that the application includes explicit knobs (`ARTIFICIAL_CPU_SEC`, load generator concurrency) to make the scaling behaviour observable on small hardware.

 #### 8.9.2 LM autoscaling demo

-The goal here is to show that the LM service also autosscales, but with very different characteristics: lower RPS, heavier per-request cost, and (likely) more pronounced cold-start effects.
+The goal here is to show that the LM service also autoscales, but with very different characteristics: lower RPS, heavier per-request cost, and more pronounced cold-start effects.

-1. **Configure LM artificial CPU load (optional)** in `k8s/lm/deployment.yaml`:
+1. Configure LM artificial CPU load (optional) in `k8s/lm/deployment.yaml`:

    ```yaml
    env: